Have you ever experienced confidently applying for a loan or credit card and complied with all the requirements but still got rejected?

 - Save more for the future

-- Present a good reputation for employers who look into credit reports as part of their background check for potential employees.
+- Present a good reputation for employers who look into credit reports as part of their background checks for potential employees.

 - Avoid having your unpaid bills sent to collection agencies.
 Even if these bills are not initially part of your credit report, once a collection agency handles these, they will now be reported and affect your credit score.